US announces 10-nation force to counter Houthi attacks in Red Sea

 There were no injuries reported by either vessel.

-Mohammed al-Bukhaiti, a senior Houthi official and spokesman, told Al Jazeera earlier on Monday that the group would confront any US-led coalition in the Red Sea.
+Mohammed al-Bukhaiti, a senior Houthi official and spokesperson, told Al Jazeera on Monday that the group would confront any US-led coalition in the Red Sea.

 At least 12 shipping companies, including the Italian-Swiss giant Mediterranean Shipping Company, France’s CMA CGM and Denmark’s AP Moller-Maersk, have suspended transit through the Red Sea due to safety concerns.